huishenlab/biscuit/docs/pileup.md

 processing and *may* revert the methylation call if the SNP interferes with the determination of cytosine retention or conversion.

-## Generating pileup for a single sample
+## Generating Pileup for a Single Sample

 Like samtools, BISCUIT can extract DNA methylation as well as genetic information.
 The following shows how to produce a tabix-indexed VCF file: